xianghao9506/QuartetLab/content/gallery/index.md

 title: "Gallery"
 ---

-A selection of completed builds, internal layouts, and work-in-progress photos.
+A selection of previously completed builds.

 {{< gallery >}}